jingyuyao/tactical-adventure/readme.md

 events to the view.
 Controllers are attached to the view which translate user input to model input via visitor pattern.
 Controllers also listen for new model set up to be initialized.

+### Note for EventBus
+Generally, we want the relationship between producers and listeners to be 1-N or N-1.
+This is the most efficient way to distribute the event using the EventBus.
+We should avoid N-N event distribution such as an actor listening for an event from every object.
+Instead, we should have a "collector" that listens for object events and pass them to actors.

 ## Models
 - Model classes should self-contained, it should not reference libgdx, controller or views
 - Receive commands via method invocation from controllers